jbottum/t5pat/langchain_markdown20.md

 ## Large Language Models - Flan-T5-Large and Flan-T5-XL

-In this blog, we will show the process to run the Flan-T5-Large and Flan-T5-XL modelss.
-This transformer model, open sourced from Google, is designed for natural language processing tasks and provides both text-to-text and text generation capabilities.
+In this blog, we will show the process to run the Flan-T5-Large and Flan-T5-XL models.
+This family of transformer models, open sourced from Google, is designed for natural language processing tasks and provides both text-to-text and text generation capabilities.

 The Flan-T5-Large version is based on the T5 (Text-To-Text Transfer Transformer) architecture and has 780M parameters.
 This [paper](https://arxiv.org/pdf/2210.11416.pdf), which provides the following chart, claims that the Flan-T5-Large achieved a MMLU score of 45.1%, which is pretty good when compared to ChatGPT3's score of 43.9% (see page 10).
 It is a fairly popular model, which had 446,125 downloads last month.
 For more detailed information on this model’s background, performance and capabilities, please see this link on HuggingFaceHub, [https://huggingface.co/google/flan-t5-large](https://huggingface.co/google/flan-t5-large).